arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-24.d05.md

 ---

-MEDITATIONS: Keys 0, 5, 10, 15.
+MEDITATION: Keys 0, 5, 10, 15.
 Let me share now in the heavenly vision.
-Let me hear the Vrice that expounds its true meaning.
+Let me hear the Voice that expounds its true meaning.
 For this day’s experience is part of the manifestation of a perfect order.
 I FEAR NO EVIL.